cjdbarlow/bedside-notebook/disease/fluid/hypona.md

 1. Measure serum osmolality
 	* This allows exclusion of pseudo-hyponatraemic states
+	Pseudo-hyponatraemia is hyponotraemia occurring at isotonic osmolality.
+	* Alternatively, serum sodium can be measured using a blood gas analyser
+	(Why this is the case is explained in detail under [investigations](#ix)).
 2. Measure urine osmolality and sodium
 Patients can then be classified into:
 	* Sodium retainers/sodium wasters